 Size

-The size is a good indicator of a fund's popularity.
-As an investor, you’re looking for an investment that is viable in the long run, so you want to avoid the scenario of an ETF shutting down soon after your investment.
+You want an investment that is viable for the long run.
+So, you want to avoid an ETF shutting down soon after your investment.
 As ETFs must reach a certain size to become viable, a larger fund is less likely to shut down.
 Also, larger funds are easier to buy and sell because there are more players in the market.
-The spread between the purchase and sale price is smaller.
-A reasonable guideline is to only consider ETFs that have at least €100 million under management.
+The spread between the buy and sale price is smaller.
+A good rule is to only consider ETFs with at least €100 million.

+Invest in funds that physically replicate their index.
 Some ETFs are cheaper through a technique called synthetic replication.
-Instead of actually buying the shares of the companies in the index, the fund provider uses financial engineering to replicate the returns of the index by making a deal with a third-party (typically a large bank).
+The fund provider does not buy the index's companies' shares.
+Instead, they use financial engineering to replicate the index's returns.
+They do this by making a deal with a third-party, most often a large bank.
 It sounds a bit dodgy, and we think so too.
-The main issue with synthetic replication is that it introduces an additional risk coming from the counterparty.
+The main issue with synthetic replication is that it adds risk coming from the counterparty.
 And when investing our life savings, we want to limit the risks that are avoidable.
 Avoid!
-Instead, invest in funds that use physical replication as their strategy.

 Fund managers charge a fee for managing their funds.
-The total cost of a fund is indicated by the total expense ratio (TER).
-They automatically deduct it from the performance of the fund so when you look at a fund’s performance, it is usually presented net of fees.
+The total expense ratio (TER) indicates the total cost of a fund.
+They deduct it from the fund's performance.
+So, when you look at a fund's performance, it is usually net of fees.

 The advantage of an ETF over active funds is that costs are usually very low.
 For instance, VWCE has a total expense ratio of 0.22%.
 In contrast, this active fund from BNP Paribas Fortis costs 1.95%.
 Active funds usually also have entry fees, which ETFs don't have.

-As a Belgian resident, there’s a tax on the transaction ("beurstaks" or "taxe sur les opérations de bourse" or TOB) every time you buy or sell a security.
-The tax rate varies between 0.12% and 1.32% of the transaction amount.
-For ETFs like the one we’ve highlighted, VWCE, the tax rate is set at 1.32%.
+In Belgium, there’s a tax on transactions ("beurstaks" or "taxe sur les opérations de bourse" or TOB).
+You pay it every time you buy or sell a security.
+For ETFs, the tax rate varies between 0.12% and 1.32% of the transaction amount.
+We prefer ETFs with a 0.12% tax rate that are registered in the EU but not in Belgium.
+ETF registered in Belgium have a higher 1.32% tax rate (we know, it's weird).

 justETF.com is the best resource that we know to compare ETFs.
-It shows most of the information that we mentioned in this article for thousands of ETFs available to Europeans.
+It shows the ETF characteristics we mentioned for thousands of ETFs available to Europeans.
 Below is what it shows for VWCE (the red highlights are by us):

 Page for VWCE on justETF.com

-As a Belgian investor, there are two ways of buying ETFs or trackers:
+For Belgians, there are two ways of buying ETFs:

 Let's discover both options.